apigee/iloveapis2015-hmac-httpsignature/httpsig/callout/Readme.md

 2. retrieve the key
 3. verify the signature with the retrieved key

-Therefore you must Include TWO Java callout policies in your apiproxy/resources/policies directory.
+Therefore, in the general case, in which different clients will use different keys, you must include TWO distinct Java callout policies in your apiproxy/resources/policies directory.
 The first does the parsing, the second performs the signature validation and verification.